Nick Clooney: Broadcasting and journalism career

 After leaving WKRC in 1984, Clooney then worked in Los Angeles, California, as the 5 p.m. and 11 p.m. co-anchor at KNBC.
 He returned again to WKRC-TV in the late 1980s, but by that time, NBC affiliate WLWT was number one in the late newscast, with former Cincinnati mayor Jerry Springer as its main anchor; Clooney was not able to lead WKRC back to ratings leadership it enjoyed in the past.
 He moved on to Salt Lake City, Utah for several years to anchor and help launch the news operation of the market's Fox station KSTU with its 9 p.m. newscast.
 Then in 1994, Clooney worked a short stint as a news anchor for NBC affiliate WGRZ-TV in Buffalo, New York.

 He resurfaced nationally in television as a host and researcher for the cable channel American Movie Classics, where he introduced and presented backgrounds of classic movies, along with Bob Dorian.
 In 1999, he returned to his former radio home WSAI in Cincinnati, starting as afternoon host September 13, then moving to mornings in November to replace Bob Braun, who had health problems.

-Despite his long association with WKRC-TV and helping it become one of the dominant stations in the Cincinnati area alongside WCPO-TV, Clooney has been critical of WKRC-TV's current owners, the Sinclair Broadcast Group, over their conservative viewpoints and their requiring affiliates to run certain news segments known as must-runs during its stations' local newscasts including WKRC-TV.
+Because of his long association with WKRC-TV and helping it become one of the dominant stations in the Cincinnati area alongside WCPO-TV, Clooney has been critical of WKRC-TV's current owners, the Sinclair Broadcast Group, over their conservative viewpoints and their requiring affiliates to run certain news segments known as must-runs during its stations' local newscasts including WKRC-TV.
 Clooney was critical of Sinclair's mandated commentary scripts known as journalistic responsibility promos during the first presidency of Donald Trump, stating that he would have "quit and become a cab driver" if station management had forced him into reading it on the air.

 2004 Congressional campaign

 Clooney ran as a Democrat in the 2004 election for a seat in the House of Representatives representing Kentucky's 4th Congressional District.
 His opponent for the open seat was Republican Geoff Davis.
 Clooney was recruited to run by Ken Lucas, the outgoing Democratic congressman who had held onto the conservative district with his moderate views.
 With his name recognition and well-publicized endorsement from Lucas, Clooney was a big favorite to keep the seat in Democratic hands.

 Early in 2004, Davis fought through a (sometimes rough) three-way Republican primary.
-Despite a commanding early lead, when the national media began to report on the electoral contest (due to his famous son George Clooney), his Republican opponents began using the phrase "Hollywood vs the Heartland" to describe the race.
-Clooney's lead began to disappear and he was dealt a blow when both The Kentucky Enquirer and the Community Press newspapers endorsed Davis.
+The national media began to report on the electoral contest (due to Clooney's famous son George Clooney), and Davis began using the phrase "Hollywood vs the Heartland" to describe the race.
+Clooney's commanding early lead began to disappear and he was dealt a blow when both The Kentucky Enquirer and the Community Press newspapers endorsed Davis.

 Clooney lost 44% to 54%.
 During his concession speech, he said his short career in politics was over.
 He went back to writing a column for The Cincinnati Post three times a week, covering a wide range of topics, until the Posts discontinuation at the end of 2007.